Manual on Uniform Traffic Control Devices: Mid-20th century

 The 1971 edition of the MUTCD included several significant standards.
-The MUTCD imposed a consistent color code for road surface markings by requiring all center lines dividing opposing traffic on two-way roads to be always painted in yellow (instead of white, which was to always demarcate lanes moving in the same direction), and also required that all highway guide signs (not just those on Interstate Highways) contain white text on a green background.
+The MUTCD imposed a consistent color code for road surface markings by requiring all center lines dividing opposing traffic on two-way roads to be always painted in yellow (instead of white, which was to always demarcate lanes moving in the same direction), and also required that all highway guide signs (not just those on interstate highways) contain white text on a green background.
+Orange was introduced as the standard color for traffic control in work zones.

-Another major change, inspired by the Vienna Convention on Road Signs and Signals of 1968, was that the 1971 MUTCD expressed a preference for a transition to adoption of symbols on signs in lieu of words "as rapidly as public acceptance and other considerations permit."
+Another major change in the 1971 MUTCD, inspired by the Vienna Convention, was a preference to adopt symbols on signs in lieu of words "as rapidly as public acceptance and other considerations permit."
 During what was then expected to be a transition period, the MUTCD allowed state highway departments to use optional explanatory word plaques with symbol signs and to continue using the previous standard word message signs in certain cases.
 Robert Conner, the chief of the traffic control systems division of the Federal Highway Administration during the 1970s, believed that symbol signs were "usually more effective than words in situations where reaction time and comprehension are important."
 Conner was active in the Joint Committee and also represented the United States at international meetings on road traffic safety.
+However, several American traffic safety experts were concerned that American drivers would not understand the Vienna Convention's symbols, which is why the MUTCD allowed for explanatory word plaques.
 Most of the repainting to the 1971 standard was done between 1971 and 1974, with a deadline of 1978 for the changeover of both the markings and signage.